-It is time to define exactly what the unique mitigation, preparedness, and response measures to asymmetric, multi-modality terrorist attack are, and how public health systems, healthcare facilities, and prehospital responders must learn and implement them.
+It is time to define exactly what the unique mitigation, preparedness, and response measures to asymmetric, multi-modality terrorist attacks are, and how public health systems, healthcare facilities, and prehospital responders must learn and implement them.

 Terrorist attacks often result in specific ballistic and blast-related wound patterns that put a high demand on healthcare personnel to care for the surge of critically injured people.
 In addition, both responders and healthcare facilities are now being targeted in either primary or secondary attacks, demanding a higher awareness of specific scene safety and target-hardening issues.
-Combined with the need to prepare for the very real possibility of Chemical-BiologicalRadiological-Nuclear-Explosives (CBRNE) modalities being used in a future terrorist attack, these new challenges facing our hospitals and healthcare personnel must be addressed through specific Counter-Terrorism Medicine practices.
+Combined with the need to prepare for the very real possibility of Chemical-Biological-Radiological-Nuclear-Explosive (CBRNE) modalities being used in a future terrorist attack, these new challenges facing our hospitals and healthcare personnel must be addressed through specific Counter-Terrorism Medicine practices.

 The recent surge in asymmetric attacks on major cities and transportation hubs is a healthcare crisis, one that is feared will only escalate.
-“Soft” targets are inadvertently through exposed in open societies, and terrorists will continue to attack in ways designed to maximize casualties.
-Responders and hospitals are and will be on the forefront of caring for these patients, while also at risk of being primarily or secondarily targeted.
+“Soft” targets are inadvertently exposed in open societies, and terrorists will continue to attack in ways designed to maximize casualties.
+Responders and hospitals are and will be at the forefront of caring for these patients, while also at risk of being primarily or secondarily targeted.
 These are the unique areas of discussion and difficult problems the CTM-SIG will tackle.

-Mission: The mission of the WADEM Counter-Terrorism Medicine Special Interest Group is to introduce this new initiative on the global stage and to foster collaboration among researchers and practitioners with an interest in the mitigation, preparedness, and response steps required in order to be proactive in the global approach to an asymmetric terrorist attack.
+Mission: The mission of the WADEM Counter-Terrorism Medicine Special Interest Group (CTM-SIG) is to introduce this new initiative on the global stage and to foster collaboration among researchers and practitioners with an interest in the mitigation, preparedness, and response steps required in order to be proactive in the global approach to an asymmetric terrorist attack.

 Purpose: The purposes of the CTM-SIG are to: